darrenparkinson/homeassistant_nationalrail/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=darrenparkinson&repository=homeassistant_nationalrail&category=integration)

 This is a Home Assistant integration for the UK National Rail API that allows you to monitor train departures and arrivals at UK railway stations.
+This integration uses the new Rail Data API and is inspired by the original work by [jfparis](https://github.com/jfparis/homeassistant_nationalrail/).

 ## Features